Rockinstevewolf/os_lab_2/README.md

 - "cmake cmakelists.txt"
 - "make"
 - "./executable"
-- "use your programm, and forget about char symbols, only integers...!"
+- use your program and forget about any char symbols, only integers...!
+- if smth goes wrong, just try "ctrl+C"
+- enjoy